When you don’t have a plan, do you have a project?

 So what should a plan really provide?

 So many happy plans contain a statement of, if nothing goes wrong, and every tiny detail (in the plan) works as expected, this is assumed to be the totality of what we will have to do, and all experienced project people know that projects are just never like this.
 There is another school of thought, which goes along the lines of if you have a Gantt chart, you have a plan.
 Don’t get me wrong, Gantt charts can be useful, but on their own, they rarely represent a plan.

 A plan should be the output of a very well-thought-out project.
 That plan, and most importantly what it contains, should address what we know about the project, and how we are going to address the major questions that we have in relation to the project.

 So what does a good plan look like?

-- be open and honest, about what the most significant challenges are, that the project will face.
-It will also show how you plan to deal with those, and at what stage of the project you are going to do so.
+- be open and honest, about the most significant challenges that the project will face.
+It will also show how you plan to deal with those and at what stage of the project you are going to do so.